AperpieGG/ngcmos/README.md

 # ngcmos
-Rep to do photometry from ngts rep
+Rep to do CMOS photometry from ngts rep
-Rep to do simulations before real data
+Rep to do CMOS simulations before real data

 ## Installation
 ```bash